geode-sdk/docs/geometrydash/tags.md

 ## Delay

-In Geometry Dash, there are also delay tags to wait a certain amount of centiseconds (1/100th of a second) before more text appearing.
+In Geometry Dash, there are also delay tags to wait a certain amount of centiseconds (1/100 of a second) before more text appearing.
 To use this, follow the example below:

 ```
 Wait!<d040> You shouldn't go there<d500>.<d500>.<d500>.
 ```

 In this example, the tag `<d...>` is used.
-The number next to the d specifies the number of milliseconds to wait.
+The number next to the `<d` specifies the number of milliseconds to wait.
 However, this number must be 3 digits.
 The GIF below shows what this looks like in-game (GIF from GDDocs):

 ![GIF showing delay tag](/assets/delay_tag.gif)